UK pension and tax tool

 ~£14k - £50k

 20% income tax + 8% NI = 28% combined. £1 sacrificed costs ~72p of take-home.
-Decent, but the headline win is the long-term pension growth.
+The long-term pension growth may be more important than the immediate tax saving.

 Higher-rate band